Bloodsport (character): Personality

-DuBois pretends that he is a bitter Vietnam veteran who feels greatly betrayed and rejected by his country, thus he enjoys powerful and righteous anger toward his fellow Americans for wasting the freedoms invading Vietnam supposedly helped preserve.
+Robert DuBois pretends that he is a bitter Vietnam veteran who feels greatly betrayed and rejected by his country, thus he enjoys powerful and righteous anger toward his fellow Americans for wasting the freedoms invading Vietnam supposedly helped preserve.
 However, he has no first-hand experience about this war, ergo, his speeches and character are largely drawn from movies about the war and folk representations of Vietnam War veterans.
 Though at first he seemed aware that his vet persona was fictional, he grew increasingly delusional and dissociated.
 Described as a very violent and powerful man, DuBois was plunged into a permanent fantasy about being a soldier, and was even feared by the other dangerous prisoners at Stryker's Island Prison in Metropolis.

 Powers and abilities

-While Robert DuBois has no superhuman powers, he has proven to be a formidable hand-to-hand combatant when needed due to his excellent physical condition and his fearlessness as a fighter.
-He's in possession of a device that enables him to teleport high-tech weaponry to him from a distant location instantaneously, with many being one-of-a-kind prototypes from advanced LexCorp research projects.
-Superman has described the arsenal to be "extradimensional" in both quality and quantity.
+Originally, Bloodsport possess no superhuman abilities but was considered an average hand-to-hand combatant and proficiency with firearms whom possess advance technology can teleport various high-tech weaponry originating from LexCorp to himself at will, in which said arsenal is described as Superman to be "extradimensional" in quality and quantity.
+His technology includes a device that enables him to teleport high-tech weaponry to him from a distant location instantaneously, with many being one-of-a-kind prototypes from advanced LexCorp research projects.
+He also has a wide variety of firearms, from handguns to shoulder-fired weapons.

-He is incredibly strong and significantly more durable than the average human, as evidenced by his survival of several physical altercations with Superman.
-DuBois' reflexes and senses are extraordinarily keen and allow him to respond to Deadshot and alarm Superman.
-He's a quick and accurate shooter with a wide variety of firearms, from handguns to shoulder-fired weapons.
-He's a fully ambidextrous marksman, and can shoot with either hand without any loss of accuracy or speed.
-On top of his sheer size and musculature, the insane DuBois seems to have a significant level of manic strength and intensity: In a boxing match, he stood toe-to-toe with Alexander Trent, a man with borderline superhuman strength and reflexes.
+The more recent iteration improved this concept, making him a superbly trained in all forms of combat, a world-class marksman whom has a penchant in making anything in his hands a deadly weapon, and similarly possess an arsenal of high-tech weaponry.
+This arsenal includes a suit that enables multiverse travel and protects the user from experiencing insanity from it and has various scanner functionalities.
+His weaponry also includes rifles powered by sound and kryptonite.